Stobi

-The pre-Roman period
+Pre-Roman period

 Stobi developed from a Paeonian settlement established in the Archaic period.
 Located on the northern side of a terrace, the early town covered an area of about 25000 m2.
 Its proximity to the junction of the Erigón and Axiós Rivers as well as its position in the fertile central Vardar valley allowed it quickly to develop a flourishing economy and to establish trade.
 Nearby Mount Klepa was a lucrative source of marble.
 The initial Paeonian population was later supplemented by other immigrant groups.

 It is believed that in 217 BCE, Philip V annexed Paionia during his campaign against the Dardani who had entered Bylazora, the largest Paeonian town.